PassionateDataScientist/Laptop_price_capstone2/README.md

 ➠ **Feature Name: Memory**

-**Problem:** **Memory** contains Storage Type and Total Storage Capacity.
-Some Laptops have Mixture of storage type.
+**Problem:** **Memory** column is again a noisy column that gives an understanding of hard drives, Storage Type and Total Storage Capacity.
+Many laptops came with HHD and SSD both, as well in some there is an external slot present to insert after purchase.
+This column can disturb your analysis if not feature engineer it properly.
 And Storage Capacity is in different units GB and TB(1000 GB = 1TB).

-**Solution:** First, I replaced GB with empty string and TB with **000** to make same unit.
-I split the combination of the storage data and saved them making two columns ‘para1’ and ‘para2’.‘para1’ and ‘para2’ contains storage capacity and storage type.
-Still each columns have 2 piece of information.
-Firstly, I fetched the Storage type by using Lambda and saved them creating eight new columns.
-Then, Removed Storage Type in ‘para1’ and ‘para2’, and multiply them to those eight columns to get storage capacity.
-Now, we have Storage Type as a feature name and storage capacity as their respective value.
+**Solution:**  If you use value counts on a column then we are having 4 different categories of memory as HHD, SSD, Flash storage, and hybrid.
+First, we have cleaned the memory column and then made 4 new columns which are a binary column where each column contains 1 and 0 indicate that amount four is presentand which is not present.
+Any laptop has a single type of memory or a combination of two. so in the first column, it consists of the first memory size and if the second slot is present in the laptop then the second column contains it else we fill the null values with zero.
+After that in a particular column, we have multiplied the values by their binary value.
+It means that if in any laptop particular memory is present then it contains binary value as one and the first value will be multiplied by it, and same with the second combination.
+For the laptop which does have a second slot, the value will be zero multiplied by zero is zero.

 ![Memory- Value_Counts](https://github.com/PassionateDataScientist/Laptop_price_capstone2/blob/main/images/memory.jpg)